Supersonic aircraft: Supersonic flight

-Supersonic aerodynamics is simpler than subsonic aerodynamics because the airsheets at different points along the plane often cannot affect each other.
+Subsonic aerodynamics is simpler than Supersonic aerodynamics because the airsheets at different points along the plane often cannot affect each other in subsonic flight.
 Supersonic jets and rocket vehicles require several times greater thrust to push through the extra aerodynamic drag experienced within the transonic region (around Mach 0.85–1.2).
 At these speeds aerospace engineers can gently guide air around the fuselage of the aircraft without producing new shock waves, but any change in cross area farther down the vehicle leads to shock waves along the body.
-Designers use the Supersonic area rule and the Whitcomb area rule to minimize sudden changes in size.
+Designers use the Whitcomb area rule to minimize sudden changes in size.

 However, in practical applications, a supersonic aircraft must operate stably in both subsonic and supersonic profiles, hence aerodynamic design is more complex.

 One problem with sustained supersonic flight is the generation of heat in flight.
 At high speeds aerodynamic heating can occur, so an aircraft must be designed to operate and function under very high temperatures.
 Duralumin, a material traditionally used in aircraft manufacturing, starts to lose strength and deform at relatively low temperatures, and is unsuitable for continuous use at speeds above Mach 2.2 to 2.4.
 Materials such as titanium and stainless steel allow operations at much higher temperatures.
 For example, the Lockheed SR-71 Blackbird jet could fly continuously at Mach 3.1 which could lead to temperatures on some parts of the aircraft reaching above 315 °C (600 °F).

 Another area of concern for sustained high-speed flight is engine operation.
 Jet engines create thrust by increasing the temperature of the air they ingest, and as the aircraft speeds up, the compression process in the intake causes a temperature rise before it reaches the engines.
 The maximum allowable temperature of the exhaust is determined by the materials in the turbine at the rear of the engine, so as the aircraft speeds up, the difference in intake and exhaust temperature that the engine can create, by burning fuel, decreases, as does the thrust.
 The higher thrust needed for supersonic speeds had to be regained by burning extra fuel in the exhaust.